 In the immediate aftermath of a natural disaster, local infrastructure such as cell towers, power lines, and telephone and internet cable are often damaged or destroyed, limiting the ability for first responders to share data and access the internet.
 First Responders need to rapidly deploy communication networks to connect different teams and equipment for collaboration in order to activate help to the region as rapidly as possible.
 A high-speed broadband network is necessary to allow responder teams to share live video and location information that enables the team to most effectively tackle their response efforts.
-To meet the unique needs of these complex situations, Doodle Labs Smart Radios with Mesh Rider MANET provides a complete technology solution.
+To meet the unique needs of these complex situations, Doodle Labs Mesh Rider Radios with Mesh Rider MANET provides a complete technology solution.

 We have partnered with Amazon Web Services’s (AWS’s) Disaster Response Team to develop a reference Disaster Emergency Communications network architecture that can be leveraged by any organization around the world.
 The AWS Disaster Response team is part of AWS’s Global Social Impact team and is focused on helping customers, partners, and communities respond to disasters globally through our cloud services and technology.
 For more information about the project, please visit the AWS Disaster Response Blog.